nishannorunobi/rrs-fastapi/readme.md

 pip3 freeze > requirements.txt

-# to generate procfile to make a perfect installation in herokun
+# to generate procfile to mention python version, so same version would be in heroku
 pipenv lock